 What are the risks associated with HIV?

 It is possible for a HIV-positive female to pass the infection to her baby; this can occur during pregnancy, at birth or through breastfeeding.
 In the UK, this possibility is considered as a rare occurrence because pregnant women are routinely tested for HIV and given appropriate treatment if found HIV-positive, which would prevent transmission of the virus to the foetus.

-As HIV is a virus, it is very challenging to cure.
-However, there are effective treatments that allow most people to control the virus and prevent it from causing further harm to the immune system.
+With access to effective treatment, HIV is no longer life-threatening.
+Medication can help to control the virus to prevent it from causing further harm to the immune system.
 You can choose whether to continue your treatment privately or through your own GP.
 Better2Know can provide you with a prescription for medication and advice on lifestyle changes to help you control the infection if you test positive.